EdouardDem/djs-blinker/README.md

 # djs-blinker

-A Javascript to to make blinking an element
+A JavaScript library to make blinking an element.